dawitmureja/AVE/README.md

 #### Preparing AVE Dataset
 We do not own the movie clips used in this work.
 However, they are publicly available on the [MovieClips YouTube channel](https://www.youtube.com/@MOVIECLIPS).
 Please follow the following steps to obtain the AVE dataset,
-1. You can download all the movie scene clips using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) package and the scenes url file in the dataset folder
+1. You can download all the movie scene clips using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) package and the scenes url file in the dataset folder.

 ```
 python3 -m pip install -U yt-dlp